Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Narre Warren - South West recording a relatively average level of approval activity when compared to local markets analysed countrywide

-In FY-26, $42.9 million in commercial approvals have been registered, demonstrating strong commercial development momentum.
-Compared to Greater Melbourne, Narre Warren South West has about three-quarters the rate of new dwelling approvals per person, placing it among the 55th percentile nationally.
-Recent construction comprises 31.0% detached dwellings and 69.0% townhouses or apartments, reflecting a shift from the current housing mix of 87.0% houses.
-This change is due to reduced development site availability and evolving lifestyle demands and affordability requirements.
-The area has approximately 338 people per dwelling approval, indicating low density characteristics.
+When measured against Greater Melbourne, Narre Warren - South West has around three-quarters the rate of new dwelling approvals per person while it places among the 55th percentile of areas assessed nationally.
+Recent construction comprises 31.0% detached dwellings and 69.0% townhouses or apartments.
+This focus on higher-density living creates more affordable entry points and suits downsizers, investors, and first-home buyers.
+This shows a considerable change from the current housing mix (currently 87.0% houses), reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+With around 338 people per dwelling approval, Narre Warren - South West shows characteristics of a low density area.

-According to AreaSearch's latest quarterly estimate, Narre Warren South West is projected to grow by 3,097 residents by 2041.
-Current development appears well-suited to future needs, supporting stable market conditions without extreme price pressure.
+Looking ahead, Narre Warren - South West is expected to grow by 3,097 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development